matt-mohn/Mosaic/docs/scoring.md

 Always use the same seed when tuning weights, so you can compare results fairly.

 **Increase steps for complex objectives:**

 - 1000 steps: Simple compactness
 - 3000 steps: Compactness + counties + 1-2 partisan metrics
 - 5000+ steps: Complex objectives with multiple metrics

+**Consider how partisan objectives conflict:**

+An algorithm laser-focused on `mean-median difference` will necessarily produce a different partisan breakdown than one focused on the efficiency-gap, or one focused on the number of Democratic seats.

 ---